Tuesday, August 12, 2025

 39 [King] David’s wives and concubines were given unto him of me [God], by the hand of Nathan, my servant, and others of the prophets who had the keys of this power; ...

-Accumulating Mormon wives thus became a sign of the way of the Gods, a kind of divine recipe on becoming powerful like a god through kingdom building.
-Smith taught that the Gods accumulated wives and we should as well.
+Accumulating Mormon wives thus became a sign of acting out the way of the Gods, a kind of "divine recipe" on becoming powerful like a god through kingdom building and heirs.
+So Smith taught that the Gods accumulated wives and we should as well.
 On page 18 of An Intimate Chronicle: The Journals of William Clayton, edited by George D. Smith, we read:

 In support of Clayton’s second marriage, Smith assured him: “You have a right to get all you can.”[41]
 Shortly afterward the prophet refused Clayton permission to marry Lydia, the third Moon sister, citing a revelation “he had lately, [that] a man could only take 2 of a family.”
 Smith then asked if Clayton would “give L[ydia] to him.”
 Lydia Moon refused Smith’s offer because she had promised not to marry while her mother lived.[42]